FFS28/FFS28/README.md

 <p>
-Highly-skilled full-stack developer with over five years of experience in React development.
+Highly-skilled full-stack developer with over three years of experience in React development.
 Proficient in translating designs into high-quality code and implementing highly-responsive user interface components with react concepts.
 My primary focus is on web and mobile development.
 Keen on writing clean, and reusable code using best practices.